jrabbit/pyborg-1up/pyborg/README.md

 Suggested NLTK data
 -------------------

 Pyborg can use nltk tagging and tokenizing when installed and configured.
 Tagging requires `averaged_perceptron_tagger` and tokenization requires `punkt`.
+This needs the `nlp` extra.